The Resource Management Act 1991 allows you to speak Māori and use New Zealand Sign Language in Environment Court proceedings.

 If any party or witness:

-3. has any special arrangements for the hearing are required, e.g. transport for site visits, storage space for bulky exhibits, video playback
+- needs any special arrangements for the hearing, e.g. transport for site visits, storage space for bulky exhibits, video playback

 they are to advise the Court in writing of this not later than 10 working days before the date of hearing so that appropriate arrangements can be considered.